U.S. Route 17: South Carolina

 US 17 has had slight variations over its history in South Carolina.
-US 17 once traversed the Cooper River on the Grace & Pearman Memorial Bridges before the Arthur Ravenel Jr. Bridge replaced both in 2005.
-US 17 also ran through downtown Myrtle Beach before the new bypass route was finished in order to alleviate heavy traffic.
+US 17 once traversed the Cooper River on the John P. Grace and Silas N. Pearman memorial bridges before the Arthur Ravenel Jr. Bridge replaced both in 2005.
+US 17, first paved in 1940 and known as Kings Highway (named for the historic route), also ran through downtown Myrtle Beach before the new bypass route was finished in the early 1980’s to alleviate heavy traffic.
 US 17 Alternate was commissioned as a route between Point South and Georgetown, mostly for trucks who wished to bypass Charleston and the weight restrictions of the former bridges.

 Hurricane Charley Highway

 On August 13, 2004, Hurricane Charley made landfall near the southern terminus of US 17 at Punta Gorda.
 The hurricane threatened to hit much of the highway, affecting the route in Florida from Punta Gorda to north of Orlando (when Charley followed the route of I-4 out to sea).
-The Georgia stretch of US 17 was not hit, but was under a hurricane warning.
+The Georgia stretch of US 17 was not hit but was under a hurricane warning.
 When Charley made landfall again in South Carolina, its trail through Virginia was close to US 17.